EdAyers/mathlib/docs/meta_1.md

 The metavariable context also has an __assignments__ dictionary of `expr`s indexed by `name`.
 Once a metavariable gets assigned -- i.e. the hole is _filled_ by another `expr` -- the `expr` it is assigned is stored in here.
 If we try to assign the expression `t` to the metavariable `m`, it will fail when:

+- It already has an entry in the assignments table.
 - The types are not equal.
 [TODO] up to matching? unify?
 Is it always true that if `t`'s type mentions `m`, then `t` must also mention `m`?
 - `t` depends on `m`.
 - `t` depends on a local constant that is not in `m`'s local context snapshot.